phone-outgoing (1)

 Following our advice, you’ve made the most accurate assumption.
 But things happen, and sometimes you cannot predict everything.
 Maybe you had to start driving far away to visit customers, or maybe your business grew faster than you thought.
 So what happens now?
 When you give your car back to the funder, you’ll have to pay excess mileage charge.
 In this article, we’ll explain how it works.

-What happens when you go over mileage on lease?
+What happens when you go over mileage on a leased vehicle?

 Don’t panic.
 While it may seem like a stressful situation, it’s relatively common.
 Finance and leasing companies are used to getting the cars and vans with more miles on the clock than agreed.
 We go through this process a lot at Commercial Vehicle Contracts, which is why we will explain what happens when you exceed your agreed mileage on your car or van lease.
 But let’s start with the basics.